Philadelphia Art Alliance: History

-1930s

 In 1930, members of the executive committee of the alliance caused controversy when they cancelled a Philadelphia Art Society invitation-to-exhibit that had been extended to New York sculptor Antonio Salemme, and returned his large black bronze figure of African American actor-singer-activist Paul Robeson.
 In a letter written on behalf of the alliance by Prix de Rome-winning sculptor Walter Hancock, Hancock provided the following explanation for the executive committee's decision:

 "It did not of course, occur to us that there would be any objection to showing a nude figure of a well-known person.
 The executive committee, however, expressed their apprehension of the consequences of exhibiting such a figure in a public square, especially the figure of a Negro, as te colored problem seems to be unusually great in Philadelphia."

 Hancock also stated that the exhibition's director had asked that Salemme considered sending a different piece to the same juried exhibition to replace the rejected Robeson figure, adding: "You may imagine how much I regret to have to convey this request to you, since I have always tremendously admired the Robeson statue and was one of those who especially urged that it be invited, but I hope you will understand the position of the Sculptors' Committee and favor us with such other contributions as you may see fit to send."
 The statue in question had previously been exhibited, without controversy, in the Palace of the Legion of Honor in San Francisco, California and was on display at the Brooklyn Museum in New York at the time of news reports about the incident.
 Several alliance members reportedly resigned in response to the executive committee's decision.

 In 1937, the alliance loaned fifty-two paintings by Pennsylvania artists to the State Museum of Pennsylvania in Harrisburg for a summer exhibition.

-1940s

-The 1940s opened with a one-man exhibit at the alliance gallery by Pennsylvania impressionist Walter Emerson Baum.
-Three years later, painter Clara Finkelstein presented a one-woman exhibition of her work in February and March of 1943.

 Philadelphia Art Alliance members also exhibited their work at other venues across the United States.
 In 1944, John J. Dull's watercolors were featured in a spring art show at Texas Christian University.

-1950s

-On Thursday evening, March 13, 1958, alliance president Laurence H. Eldredge announced at the organization's annual dinner that Mary Louise (Curtis) Bok Zimbalist, founder of Philadelphia's Curtis Institute of Music, had been awarded the Philadelphia Art Alliance Medal of Achievement for "advancement of or outstanding achievement in the arts."
+On March 13, 1958, alliance president Laurence H. Eldredge announced at the organization's annual dinner that Mary Louise (Curtis) Bok Zimbalist, founder of Philadelphia's Curtis Institute of Music, had been awarded the Philadelphia Art Alliance Medal of Achievement for "advancement of or outstanding achievement in the arts."

 In December 1959, the alliance hosted the Contemporary Israeli Art Exhibition, which featured fifty-eight paintings from across the spectrum of western art.